sidvenu/MathJaxView/README.md

 ## Pull Requests
 PRs are an all-time welcome provided you follow the coding style similar to that already existing in the project

+## Thanks
+A sincere thanks to [kexanie](https://github.com/kexanie) for their [MathView](https://github.com/kexanie/MathView) project that served as an inspiration for this project.

 ## License
 This software is licensed under the Apache License, Version 2.0.
 Refer [LICENSE](https://github.com/sidvenu/MathJaxView/LICENSE.md) for more details.